PREMIERSHIP & CHAMPIONSHIP COMPETITION RULES 2016-2017 SEASON – Updated March 17

-1. The Army Rugby Union (ARU) Community Leagues shall be played under the IRB Laws of the game of Rugby Football Union and shall comply with the Rules and Regulations of the ARU.
+1. The Army Rugby Union (ARU) Community Leagues shall be played under the Laws of World Rugby and of the Rugby Football Union and shall comply with the Competition Rules and Regulations of the Army Sports Control Board (ASCB) & ARU.

 4. The ARU Community Leagues take their place within the ARU Structured Season (SS).
 As such, every week within the SS has a priority for play.
-On these days, players will know who they must play for if selected.
+On these days, players will know to whom they must play for if selected.
 It is not within the gift of the unit CO to deny individuals within their command these opportunities.
 The SS is carefully balanced to allow all levels of play and all competitions a fair allocation of playing days.
-Invariably there are not enough and clashes occur.
-The first POC in all instances must be the Chairman ARU Community leagues.
+Invariably there are not enough dates and clashes occur.
+The first POC in all instances must be the league secretary and then the Chairman ARU Community Leagues.

-5. The Community Leagues will be split into 4 levels of play.
-The most senior league is Premiership 1, the best 8 unit XVs in the British Army.
-It has 2 subservient leagues, Premiership 2 North and Premiership 2 South of 8 teams.
-Below each Premiership league 2 is a subservient Championship league 1 and Championship league 2.
-The distribution of leagues at Champ 1 & 2 may not be equal, but instead reflects the regional laydown of Army units.
-Teams based in NI, Cyprus and Germany take their place in the respective leagues.
+5. The Community Leagues will be split into five levels of play.
+The most senior league is Premiership 1, the best 7 unit XVs in the British Army.
+It has a subservient league, Premiership 2 with 7 teams.
+Below the Premiership leagues are three further levels of play in Championship 1, 2 & 3.
+The distribution of leagues at Champ 1, 2 & 3 may not be equal, but instead reflects the regional laydown of Army units.
+Teams based in NI, and Germany take their place in the respective leagues.
 The more senior the league the more national it becomes, while the junior leagues are relatively regional.

-8. The competition is open to units affiliated to the ARU, who have registered on the RFU Rugby First web and paid the annual fee of £50 tot eh ARU, which pays for unit playing insurance.
-Units must agree to be bound by the RFU disciplinary procedures and that its players recognise and agree to be bound by the RFU disciplinary procedures.
-The Committee shall have the power at any time to impose conditions upon the membership or continued participation of any unit in the competition.
+7. The competition is open to units affiliated to the ARU, who are registered on the RFU Game Management System (GMS) and paid the annual fee of £50, which pays for unit rugby insurance.
+Units must agree to be bound by the RFU disciplinary procedures.
+The Committee shall have the power to impose conditions upon the membership or continued participation of any unit in the competition.
 Any unit failing to comply with such conditions shall not be entitled to enter the competitions or to continue to participate in them.

-10. The Chairman ARU Community, Lt Col James Cook RA and a team of league secretaries administer the ARU Community leagues.
+9. The Chairman ARU Community, Col James Cook OBE and a team of league secretaries administer the ARU Community leagues.
 The Secretary of the ARU, Mr Chris Fowke, assists them.
 The Chairman ARU Community leagues reports to the Director of Community rugby, Lt Col Jason Gunning Royal Signals.

 a.
 Staffing their league fixture list, keeping it up to date and informing the ARU of any changes.